a-nikolaev/visualsc/README.md

       ./visualsc -I 1.coords -i 2.sc -o 2.pdf

 We first computed the coordinates of `1.sc` and saved them in the file `1.coords`.
-The we use those coordinates as an initial input for rendering both complexes, so the same nodes will be close in both images.
+Then we use those coordinates as an initial input for rendering both complexes, so the same nodes will be close in both images.
 This trick will also work if you need a sequence of complexes rendered as a progression of snapshots, for example, here we do it for three complexes:

 ![](http://i.imgur.com/BDX7YlW.png)